 To the extent that we have funds available, we intend to make quarterly distributions to our stockholders.
 Our stockholder distributions, if any, will be determined by our Board of Directors.
 Any distribution to our stockholders will be declared out of assets legally available for distribution.
-We anticipate that distributions will be paid from income primarily generated by interest and dividend income earned on investments made subsequent to the Initial Closing.
-During the three months ended March 31, 2018 and the year ended December 31, 2017, we did not declare or pay any dividends or distributions.
+We anticipate that distributions will be paid from income primarily generated by interest and dividend income earned on investments made subsequent to the initial closing of capital commitments in the Initial Private Offering.
+We maintain an "opt out" dividend reinvestment plan for our common stockholders.
+As a result, if we declare a distribution, then stockholders' cash distributions will be automatically reinvested in additional shares of our common stock, unless they specifically "opt out" of the dividend reinvestment plan so as to receive cash distributions.
+During the six months ended June 30, 2018 we declared and paid dividends in the amount of \$1,300,250, of which \$254,680 was distributed in cash and the remainder distributed in shares to stockholders pursuant to our dividend reinvestment program.
+During the year ended December 31, 2017, we did not declare or pay any dividends or distributions.